Gabby Petito story boosted by social media, true-crime craze

 In the same state where Petito was found, at least 710 Native Americans were reported missing between 2011 and late 2020.

-Also, an LGBT couple who lived in a van were reported missing and later found shot to death at a campsite near Moab, not long after Petito and her boyfriend were stopped by police there.
+Also, a same-sex couple who lived in a van were reported missing and later found shot to death at a campsite near Moab, not long after Petito and her boyfriend were stopped by police there.
 The deaths of Kylen Schulte and Crystal Turner generated some media coverage but nothing like the Petito case.

 The case also came at a time when interest in cross-country travel, especially in vans or recreational vehicles, is at a high, perhaps as a reaction to the isolation forced on people by the COVID-19 outbreak.
-The couple’s plans sounded like something out of a romantic movie gone terrible awry, Piquero said.
+The couple’s plans sounded like something out of a romantic movie gone terribly awry, Piquero said.

 “It has this whole air of intrigue,” he said.
 “People have a real fantasy about being able to solve crimes.”